Load management

 When is load management required?

-Load management becomes particularly relevant when:
+Load management becomes especially important when:

 How does load management work?